Sorcha Richardson Announces Headline Dublin Show

 "It's the hidden meaning in mundane moments,” she summarises.
 “Days that look like any other day and yet somehow you have this feeling that it's one you'll remember forever."

-Moving back to Dublin from NYC inspired her to take stock of where she was.
+Moving back to Dublin inspired her to take stock of where she was.
 A new rush of ideas soon followed, with Richardson writing the likes of ‘False Alarm’ and ‘First Prize Bravery’ on the piano in her parents’ kitchen.
 An impromptu session with All Tvvins’ Conor Adams yielded ‘No-One Is Any Fun’, which features on their album ‘Just To Exist’, and ‘Twisting The Knife’ which is included here.

 As her songs look back, it’s fitting that this album represents Sorcha Richardson’s future.
 “Releasing singles was fun because I felt a lot of freedom move around creatively.
 But I'm excited to present a more 360 version of what I have in my head.
 It lets me tell a more complete story.”